dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 ## Route to components from multiple assemblies

-Use the <xref:Microsoft.AspNetCore.Components.Routing.Router> component's <xref:Microsoft.AspNetCore.Components.Routing.Router.AdditionalAssemblies> parameter to provide a collection of additional assemblies to search for components that can match request URIs.
+Use the <xref:Microsoft.AspNetCore.Components.Routing.Router> component's <xref:Microsoft.AspNetCore.Components.Routing.Router.AdditionalAssemblies> parameter to discover routable components in additional assemblies.
 Additional assemblies are scanned in addition to the assembly specified to <xref:Microsoft.AspNetCore.Components.Routing.Router.AppAssembly%2A>.

 In the following example, `Component1` is a routable component defined in a referenced [component class library](xref:blazor/components/class-libraries) named `ComponentLibrary`: